ColeDavis99/Mo_Roads/README.md

 # Mo_Roads

+TODO: Re-calibrate the graph edges to account for the shape of the Earth
+      Do the entirety of the united states next

 This Python file computes the minimal spanning tree of all missouri cities using Prim's algorithm.

 The python library I used is matplotlib.
 If matplotlib's library does not show the graph at the end, try running the python file in 32 bit mode.